Omni-guides/Tuxborn/afterinstall.md

 ### <ins>Miscellaneous changes</ins>

-**Survival:** We've included the Survival Overhaul [Starfrost](https://www.nexusmods.com/skyrimspecialedition/mods/97536) for those that enjoy the survival gameplay.
-While not enabled by default, it can be turned on by following the [same steps](https://help.bethesda.net/#en/answer/39919) as enabling Survival mode in Vanilla Skyrim.
-You can toggle the ability to fast-travel by editing the mod's ini file (Please note that disabling fast travel for Survival Mode will mean that the Airship from LotD cannot work).
-More details can be found on the Starfrost Nexus page.

 Tuxborn includes the [Pronouns](https://www.nexusmods.com/skyrimspecialedition/mods/43816) mod, allowing you to select your preferred pronouns.
 As per the mod page details:

 _Selecting they/them pronouns could prevent you from completing certain quests that don't provide gender-neutral dialogue alternatives.
 To combat this issue, I've developed the Pronouns Patcher, which allows They/Them players to default to fallback pronouns in those cases.
 Run the Pronouns Patcher via xEdit, then set your fallback pronouns in the MCM._